 Collaborating with organizations around the globe, we advocate for the restoration of soil, and of grassland, forest, wetland, coastal and ocean ecosystems–along with the associated carbon, water and nutrient cycles – to draw down excess atmospheric greenhouse gases, cool the biosphere, and reverse global warming, for the benefit of all people and all life on earth.

 Soils are the largest terrestrial carbon sink on the planet.
-Restoring the complex ecology of soils is the only way to safely and quickly remove carbon from the atmosphere, where it’s extremely dangerous, and store it in the ground, where it’s desperately needed to regenerate the health of billions of acres of degraded lands.
+Restoring the complex ecology of soils is the only way to safely and quickly remove excess carbon from the atmosphere, where it’s extremely dangerous, and store it in the ground, where it’s desperately needed to regenerate the health of billions of acres of degraded lands.

 Since NASA scientist James Hansen’s landmark appearance before Congress in 1988 to alert the world to the dangers of global warming, the efforts of climate scientists and activists have been sharply focused on reducing greenhouse gas emissions from fossil fuels and other sources such as deforestation and factory farming.
 While there is no question about the importance of emissions reductions, the hard reality is that over twenty-five years of intensive worldwide effort, the rate of emissions has actually accelerated.
 In 2013 there were roughly 50 parts per million more carbon pollution in the atmosphere than in 1988.
 While we must pursue the elimination of fossil-fuel and other damaging carbon emissions with due dispatch, the inadequacy of emissions reductions so far necessitates urgent adoption of other measures to address planetary warming.